Including suggestions for use in hilly Sheffield

-Shimano’s ‘Alfine’ 8 speed hub is the premium option – same gearing as the Nexus but stronger for e-bike use and a more user friendly trigger action.
-(An Alfine 11 speed is – rarely – also available on a few expensive models but generally considered to be overkill, 8 being sufficient.)
+Shimano’s ‘Alfine’ 8 speed hub is the premium option – same gearing but higher quality internals and a more user friendly trigger action.
+(An Alfine 11 speed hub is – rarely – also available on a few expensive models but generally considered to be overkill, 8 being sufficient.)

 11. What sort of batteries do e-bikes have? – How far will it take me?